Simple Search

 -

 - The results are displayed in a faceted view with one facet per concept and the connecting link between the facets.
-Clicking on a facet displays the details in the right panel.
+Each facet contains information regarding the number of results fetched and “Show details” link to view more details about the particular term.

-- Clicking on the connecting link loads the source of the data in the box to the right side named “Source”.
+- Clicking on the connecting link loads the source of the data in a new pop-up facet named “Source”.

-- Clicking on the connecting link also loads curated references from the source databases in the right panel.
+- Clicking on "Show evidence" in the source facet loads curated references from the source databases in a new pop-up window.

 -